Four Simple Ways You Can Beat The Winter Blues

 While these symptoms alone do not mean you struggle with SAD, they do show up in people who have the problem.
 Depression and moodiness are the key signs that appear in many who lack enough sunlight during the winter.
 Sleep problems and lethargy are other symptoms.
 You just don’t want to do anything.
 Other signs can include overeating, being unsociable or irritability.

 There’s only so much Vitamin D you can absorb in a cold, wintry climate.
 If you travel somewhere sunny like Hawaii or Mexico, you’ll get your vitamin d requirements and then some.
-And it doesn’t have to be too expensive: you can use a Priceline promo code to save hundreds on last minute vacation packages.
+And it doesn’t have to be too expensive: you can use a Hotels.com or Avis promo code to save hundreds on a vacation package booking.
 If you want an even less expensive imaginary vacation, then you can get a subscription to a photography website and look at beautiful images from around the world!

 Enjoy Kona Coffee